How to Take Great Venue Photos

 - PhotoShop app (or other photo editing app)

 The first step to a successful interior photo is finding the right angle.
-You always want to find the angle that makes the room look the biggest.
-Try shooting from the entrance of the room or perhaps shoot straight on if the room is symmetric.
+Look for the angle that makes the room look the biggest.
+You can experiment by shooting from the entrance of the room or straight on.

-This shot taken at an angle, makes the space look large and sprawling, as opposed to a head-on angle that might make the space look smaller and lack depth.
+This shot, taken at an angle, makes the space look large and sprawling.
+A head-on angle might make the space look smaller and lack depth.

 The third step is finding the correct exposure and ensuring your photo is in focus!
-This is where HDR mode, or High Dynamic Range, comes into play.
-HDR mode takes three different versions of a photo, and then merges them all together into a single image, making it ideal for areas with harsh lighting.
-Your iPhone is outfitted with this mode too, so you don't have to have an expensive camera to take great pics.
+This is where HDR mode (High Dynamic Range) helps.
+HDR mode takes three different versions of a photo and merges them together.
+This works best in spaces with harsh lighting.
+Your iPhone is outfitted with this mode too, so you don't need an expensive camera to take great pics.
 Using a tripod also helps ensure you get a high quality, in-focus photo.

 Tip: Always try to shoot with windows behind you and avoid shootly into direct sunlight so your pictures don't turn out overexposed!